norton120/pirate_baby/content/posts/langchain_is_ticking_timebomb.md

 draft: true
 ---

 Let me preface this by saying that I very much appreciate the entire Lang* ecosystem.
 At my shop we rely heavily on Langfuse for development as well as the tagging interface for our training strategy.
 More than a few platforms have tried to be _the_ framework for language model applications (think Guidance, Haystack etc), and the Lang* team has arguably made the most headway, and done it OSS :metal:.
-So try not to disregard these observations as contrarian or success-hating; to
+So try not to disregard these observations as contrarian or success-hating; I really _want_ to love LangChain.

+When we started in on our inference engine back in October 2023 (so a millennia in
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE3MDY1MTUyNTUsMTM4MjM2MzM0XX0=
+eyJoaXN0b3J5IjpbLTQ2NjAxNTgyNiwxMzgyMzYzMzRdfQ==
 -->